lpapailiou/fac/README.md

 ### Semantic rules
 So far, our toy language is defined and we have the tools to validate if a code belongs to our language or not.
-But at this point, there is no type safety, variables can be assigned before they are declared and break statements are a mere decorations.
+But at this point, there is no type safety, variables can be assigned before they are declared and break statements are a mere decoration.

 The required semantic validation must now be performed by a ``Validator`` (see ``src\main\java\parser\validation``).
-The validator will receive the parse tree from the parser and traverse it bottom-up.
+The validator will receive the parse tree from the parser and traverse it depth-first.

 #### Identifier scope
 <ul>
-<li>A variable must be declared before it can be used.</li>
+<li>A variable must be declared before it can be referenced.</li>
-<li>Same rules applies to function definitions and function calls.</li>
+<li>The same rule applies to function definitions and function calls.</li>
-<li>Identifiers are valid within the same and lower levels of the parse tree, starting from the line in which they appear.</li>
+<li>Identifiers are valid within the same and lower levels of the parse tree, starting from the location where they are declared.</li>
-<li>Identifier declarations must be unique within their scope, except functions, which can be overloaded.</li>
+<li>Identifiers must be unique within their scope, except for functions, which can be overloaded.</li>
 </ul>

     // examples